amazi-tiktok/the_fantastic_for_unstoppable/README.md

    Go to [http://localhost:5000](http://localhost:5000)

 4. **It is possible to use through API:**
-   The API is documented in file ./api_documentation.md
+   The API is documented in the file ./api_documentation.md

 ---

 ## 📂 File Structure